huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 In general, all questions you might have regarding the model or your implementation should be asked in your PR and discussed/solved in the PR.
-This way, the Hugging Face team will always be notified when you are committing new code or if you have a question.
-It is often very helpful to point the Hugging Face team to your added code so that the Hugging Face team can efficiently understand your problem or question.
+This way, [name of mentor] will always be notified when you are committing new code or if you have a question.
+It is often very helpful to point [name of mentor] to your added code so that the Hugging Face team can efficiently understand your problem or question.

 To do so, you can go to the "Files changed" tab where you see all of